SteeltoeOSS/Samples/MusicStore/README.md

 # Known Limitations

 ## Redis caching
 This can only be used when targeting Windows.
-This is due to the fact that ASP.NET Core Redis Cache implementation only supports NET451.
+This is due to the fact that ASP.NET Core Redis Cache implementation currently only supports NET451.
+This will be changed in 1.1 of ASP.NET Core.

 ## MySQL database
 This can only be used when targeting Windows.
 This is due to the fact that the MySql provider we use currently only supports NET451.
 (Note: Recent milestones of the provider have started supporting NETCoreApp1.0.
 We will soon make changes to start using the new provider.)

 Until then, if you want to run the sample on a *nix*, you will have to use Postgres.
 ## Sample Databases
-All MusicStore services (i.e. MusicStoreUI, OrderService, etc.) have their own database instance they use for persisting data.
+All MusicStore services (i.e. MusicStoreUI, OrderService, etc.) have their own database instance for persisting data.
 When a MusicStore service is started locally, it will always drop and recreate its database upon startup.
 When a MusicStore service is started on CloudFoundry, only the first instance (i.e. CF_INSTANCE_INDEX=0) will drop and recreate its database.
-As such, the service is not fully ready until the first instance has finished initializing its database.
+Note then, the service is not fully ready until the first instance has finished initializing its database, even though other instances are ready.